-is an infectious disease caused by a bacteria.
+is an infectious disease caused by specific bacteria.
 It can occur in humans when they have been exposed to contaminated animals or tissue from these animals.

 Different types of anthrax infections can occur.
 These include: